Brothers Together Again - The Maddux Boys

 It also is how a guy wins at least thirteen games a year for almost twenty years in the majors.
 It is how he became the first pitcher to win four consecutive Cy Young Awards.
 It is how he recorded 3,000 strikeouts before retiring in 2008 with 355 career wins, second only to Tom Seaver since 1920.
 He is number six all-time, an eight-time All Star and won eighteen Golden Gloves.

 The Texas Rangers gave Greg the freedom not to travel with the team during the regular season.
 Watching games from his Los Vegas home, where he still has two teenagers under his roof, he called or texted his brother with any pertinent information he gleaned from watching both the pitchers and batters on television.
-Mike has since moved on (some of us would say been promoted) to the National League (his brother's stomping grounds) and is working under another former Brave, Coach Dusty Baker, with the Washington Nationals.
+Mike moved on (some of us would say he was promoted) to the National League (his brother's stomping grounds) and worked under another former Brave, Coach Dusty Baker, with the Washington Nationals before moving back to the American League and the Boston Red Sox.

 As a fan of the Atlanta Braves, I can only hope when Greg's children have flown the nest, Greg might consider returning to the team he won a World Series with to make his continued contribution to baseball.